"This site requires JavaScript to work correctly"

 How do you benefit from absolving this undergraduate programme?

 • cost savings: a training contract is concluded with an industrial partner for the duration of the course.
-This partner assumes costs of the student service fees and pays a monthly training allowance.
+This industrial partner assumes costs of the student service fees and pays a monthly training allowance.

 • early contact with potential future employers: during the semester break, students already work in the employer's company and thus acquire practical, operational procedures and detailed technical knowledge.

-• close integration of theory and practice: at the Campus Cham, training rooms and laboratories are located in close proximity.
+• close integration of theory and practice: at Campus Cham, training rooms and laboratories are located in close proximity.
 Practical parts of the training can be easily integrated into the teaching operation.

 • small study groups: compared to conventional universities, this study course with in-depth practice takes place in small study groups with intensive supervision.